Celebrity chef Mario Batali under criminal investigation, NYPD says

 Batali apologized after the allegations were reported in December, saying: "Much of the behavior described does, in fact, match up with ways I have acted.
 That behavior was wrong, and there are no excuses."

-In a statement to "60 Minutes," he denied assaulting a woman whose allegations were reported by CBS.
-He added that he wasn't focused on a professional comeback but on a "personal path forward" on which "I can continue in my charitable endeavors — helping the underprivileged and those in need."
+In a statement on Monday, the Spotted Pig said it was "committed to providing a work environment free of any form of harassment and has ensured in recent years that all proper policies and procedures for handling employee relations matters are in place."

+The statement added that after employees alerted Friedman to their discomfort with Batali, the chef was told that he could no longer hold parties there.

-In a separate statement to "60 Minutes," Friedman said he had "focused intently on what we could and should have done better, on my own personal decisions and mistakes for which I have apologized."
+Friedman did not respond to a message seeking comment, but in a statement to "60 Minutes," he said he had "focused intently on what we could and should have done better, on my own personal decisions and mistakes for which I have apologized."

 A spokesman for Friedman added that he "vehemently denies any non-consensual activity."
 A woman who alleged to "60 Minutes" that Friedman assaulted her "never issued a complaint," the spokesman said, "and expressed ongoing affection for him."